RaduADumitru/codex/README.md

 Endpoints for searches have a number of similar fields: `wordform` represents the form to search against (either `accent` for accented forms, or `noaccent` for forms without accent: for example `abager'ie` vs. `abagerie` ), `relationtype` represents a relationship between two words (`synonym`, `antonym`, `diminutive` or `augmentative`).

+All searches are case sensitive and diacritics-sensitive.

-Some endpoints are functional only for the first import stage, while others only for the second.
+Some endpoints function only for the first import stage, while others only for the second.
 Their functionalities are similar, but searches are executed in a different manner: while the first rely on graph traversals, the second rely on simple lookups, leading to a performance boost.
 ### Endpoints only for initial import
 * `codex/search/meanings`: POST - parameters `String word`, `String meaningtype` (`proper_meaning`, `etymology`, `usage_example`, `comment`, `diff`, `compound_meaning`), `String wordform` - returns array of strings representing "meanings" with given `meaningtype` of `word`:
 ~~~bash